Research project / business internship

 Research covers a large part of your Master's programme and can take the following forms:

-For Science and Business Management students: a business internship consisting of practical work within the field of business, which is completed by writing a report and giving a final presentation.
+For Science and Business Management: a business internship consisting of practical work within the field of business, which is completed by a report and a final presentation.

-More information about academic versus business internships?
+More information about research projects versus business internships?
 Listen to episode 14 of the Radio Life Sciences podcast.

 Depending on which profile you select, you might choose to do an additional profile research project.
 These, as well as business internships can be done outside the UU/UMCU, in the Netherlands or abroad, at universities as well as private companies.

-There are different supervisory roles, depending on where you perform you research project.
-For all projects, you need to find an examiner within UU/UMCU (cannot be a postdoc or PhD candidate).
+There are different supervisory roles, depending on where you perform your research project or business internship.
+For all projects, you need to find an examiner within the UU/UMCU (cannot be a postdoc or PhD candidate).

 Projects within UU/UMCU